Fantasy Football Rankings 2024: Dynasty rookie superflex top 60

 • Brooks is the best running back option, but he is still the best of a weak running back class, allowing him to fall ot the middle of the first round.

-Thomas was the consensus WR4 heading into the draft, and his landing spot was strong enough for him to remain WR4 in my rankings.
+Thomas was the consensus WR4 heading into the draft, and his landing spot was strong enough to remain WR4 in my rankings.

 • Thomas has a rare combination of size and speed.
 He finished above the 80th percentile among wide receivers in both height and 40-yard dash time.

-• He has the opportunity to be Jacksonville's top outside threat after the team was unable to re-sign Calvin Ridley.
+• He has the opportunity to be the top outside threat in Jacksonville after the team was unable to re-sign Calvin Ridley.

-• While Jacksonville has strong options for receivers over the middle of the field (Christian Kirk and tight end Evan Engram), Ridley was WR18 last season and finished as a top-10 fantasy receiver in five weeks.
+• While Jacksonville has strong options for receivers in the middle of the field with Christian Kirk and tight end Evan Engram, Ridley was WR18 last season, including five weeks as a top-10 fantasy receiver.

-• Arguments could be made for wide receivers who were picked later and landed with more consistent quarterbacks, but the talent gap was enough for me to leave Thomas ahead, given how well Trevor Lawrence has played at times.
+• Arguments could be made for wide receivers who were picked later and landed with more consistent quarterbacks, but the talent gap was enough for me to leave Thomas ahead given how well Trevor Lawrence has played at times, and the Jaguars similarly having a need at receiver heading into the draft.

-McConkey is another late Day 1, early Day 2 receiver who has landed with an elite quarterback on a team that needed a wide receiver.
+McConkey is another wide receiver picked in the late first or early second round landing with an elite quarterback and a team that needed a wide receiver.

-• Since Justin Herbert was drafted by the Chargers in 2020, Keenan Allen, Mike Williams, Jalen Guyton, Austin Ekeler and Gerald Everett have represented 60% or more of the Chargers' receptions, receiving yards and touchdowns.
-None of those players are currently on the Chargers roster.
+• Since Justin Herbert was drafted by the Chargers in 2020, Keenan Allen, Mike Williams, Jalen Guyton, Austin Ekeler and Gerald Everett represented 60% or more of the Chargers receptions, receiving yards and touchdowns.
+None of them are currently on the Chargers roster.

-• McConkey joins new teammates Joshua Palmer and Quentin Johnston.
-He should be able to play in the slot and potentially lead the team in receiving.
+• McConkey joins Joshua Palmer and Quentin Johnston where he should be able to play in the slot and potentially lead the team in receiving.

 • The Chargers have a new offensive coordinator in Greg Roman.
-Compared to the league average, Roman's slot receivers have consistently been given more opportunities than his outside receivers.
-This was certainly the case when he worked with Jim Harbaugh and the San Francisco 49ers a decade ago.
+His slot receivers have consistently played better and given more opportunities compared to the league average compared to his outside receivers compared to the league average.
+This includes when he worked with Jim Harbaugh with the San Francisco 49ers a decade ago.

 • Los Angeles might continue to look for upgrades at wide receiver in future seasons, but as long as McConkey remains their slot receiver, he should maintain his value.